gemini-testing/html-reporter/docs/en/static-image-accepter.md

           echo "Report: https://reports.example.com/testplane-reports/${{ github.run_id }}-${{ github.run_number }}-${{ github.run_attempt }}/index.html" >> "$GITHUB_STEP_SUMMARY"
 ```

 Reviewers open the published report.
+Before committing for the first time they sign in to your accepter service (for example by visiting `/auth/login`).
 When they approve new baselines, the static accepter UI POSTs the images to your persistent service.
-That service performs the GitHub App workflow described above and pushes the commit back to the PR branch.
+That service validates the reviewer session, exchanges their GitHub App OAuth grant for a user token, and pushes the commit back to the PR branch under that reviewer’s identity.

 By implementing this contract you can let reviewers approve new baselines directly from static html-reporter builds while keeping full control over how screenshots are promoted inside your CI/CD system.